Ukraine corruption scandal ousts top officials during war

 Zelenskyy was elected in 2019 on an anti-establishment and anti-corruption platform in a country long gripped by graft, and the new allegations come as Western allies are channeling billions of dollars to help Kyiv fight against Moscow.

 Officials in several countries, including the United States, have demanded more accountability for the aid, given Ukraine's rampant corruption.
-While Zelenskyy and his aides portray the resignations and firings as proof of their efforts to crack down on graft, the wartime scandal could play into Moscow's political attacks on the leadership in Kyiv.
+While Zelenskyy and his aides portray the resignations and firings as proof of their efforts to crack down, the wartime scandal could play into Moscow's political attacks on the leadership in Kyiv.

+On the capital's streets, Serhii Bochkarev, a 28-year-old translator, welcomed the moves.

+“Corruption during war is totally unacceptable because people are giving their lives to fight Russians and to defend the motherland,” he said.

 The shake-up even touched Zelenskyy's office.
 Its deputy head, Kyrylo Tymoshenko, prominent for his frequent battlefield updates, quit as the president pledged to address allegations of graft — including some related to military spending — that embarrassed authorities and could slow Ukraine’s efforts to join the European Union and NATO.